Lucy Letby: Early life and education

 Lucy Letby was born on 4 January 1990 in Hereford, the only child of a furniture salesman and an accounts clerk.
-Letby was educated at St. James Church of England primary school, Aylestone School and Hereford Sixth Form College.
-A friend who knew her since secondary school told the BBC, that Letby wanted to become a neonatal nurse because "she'd had a difficult birth herself, and she was very grateful for being alive to the nurses who helped save her life".
+She attended St. James' Church of England primary school, Aylestone School and Hereford Sixth Form College.
+According to a friend interviewed by the BBC, she had long expressed an interest in neonatal nursing.

-Letby received her education in nursing at the University of Chester, where she also worked as a student nurse during her three years of training, carrying out placements at Liverpool Women's Hospital and the Countess of Chester Hospital.
-Letby initially failed her final year student placement, but passed a retrieval placement after requesting a new assessor.
-In 2011, Nicola Lightfoot, her first assessor, reported she was lacking in clinical and medication knowledge and needed more experience in "picking up on non-verbal signs of anxiety/distress from parents"; in a 2024 inquiry, Lightfoot said she had found Letby to be "cold".
-Letby was the first member of her family to study at university and graduated with a Bachelor of Science in Nursing with a speciality in child nursing in September 2011.
-She completed a placement course at the Liverpool Women's Hospital by December 2012.
+Letby studied child nursing at the University of Chester, completing clinical placements at Liverpool Women's Hospital and the Countess of Chester Hospital.
+During her final year she failed an assessed placement but passed a subsequent retrieval placement after requesting a different assessor.
+One of her assessors later told the 2024 statutory inquiry that she had considered Letby inexperienced and lacking confidence in some clinical areas.
+Letby graduated with a Bachelor of Science in Nursing with a speciality in child nursing in September 2011 and completed a further placement at Liverpool Women's Hospital the following year.